lab objectives, expectations for all labs, preparation, what's due, lab activities, other notes

 in detail.
 It may be helpful to project the role description for each officer under consideration.

-You will also need to chose a wiki master.
-This person will be responsible for overseeing the team wiki and will be the only person with permissions to delete or rename pages.
+You will also need to chose a project management site master.
+This person will be responsible for overseeing the team project management site and take a lead role in keeping your team dropbox organized.

 Note: financial officers will need to attend a credit card orientation